gregwell/gregwell/README.md

 ### Hi there 👋

 **TLDR: I'm making my best effort to start thinking in React.
-I'm looking for a summer internship. 👀**
+I'm looking for a summer internship! 👀**

 I am a final year student of Applied Computer Science at AGH University of Technology in Cracow, Poland.
 During these studies I've attended to some typical engineering courses like [algorithms and data structures](https://github.com/gregwell/algorithms-and-data-structures), [numerical methods](https://github.com/gregwell/numerical-methods/tree/master/NumericalMethods3/NumericalMethods3) and spent some time with the real *applied* computer science like the [FEM course](https://github.com/gregwell/fem-simulations).
 The programming languages that I have been using were C++, Java, C. Apart from studies, from time to time I work as a graphic designer: creating logos, leaflets, business cards, billboards, web layouts or even bottle labels.